Would you like the next updates delivered to your inbox?

 Quartzville Creek.

 The Friends of Lebanon Public Library are hosting their second-annual Author Fair, February 22, 2025, 10AM to 3PM, at the Lebanon Senior Center.
+I signed up for a table and hope to have Becker's Trail ready for sale by then.

 There are still a lot of details to address between now and publication, but I couldn't let Thanksgiving slide by without baking a pumpkin pie (okay, two!).
 For the sake of time, I opted to forgo the crust.
 And because we had some over-ripe bananas to use up fast, I added a couple to the mix.
 The pumpkin puree is from pumpkins grown in our garden.